 Benefit Description You pay Preventive care medications (cont.)
-High Option Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Nothing Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
-Not covered: All Charges Drugs not on the Formulary, unless prior authorized Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Fertility drugs except Clomiphene Citrate and Progesterone • Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies.
-If a member uses a non-authorized pharmacy, reimbursement for that prescription will be limited to the amount the plan would be responsible for if the member had used an authorized pharmacy. • Vitamins (excluding vitamin D for adults 65 and older), nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them Nonprescription medicines Drugs that are used for weight reduction Note: Over-the-counter and prescriptions drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation benefit.
+High Option • Statins (low to moderate dose) for adults ages 40-75 who are prescribed statin use by their physician for prevention of cardiovascular disease Nothing Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
+Not covered: All Charges • Drugs not on the Formulary, unless prior authorized • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance Fertility drugs except Clomiphene Citrate and Progesterone • Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies.
+If a member uses a non-authorized pharmacy, reimbursement for that prescription will be limited to the amount the plan would be responsible for if the member had used an authorized pharmacy. • Vitamins (excluding vitamin D for adults 65 and older), nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them Nonprescription medicines • Drugs that are used for weight reduction Note: Over-the-counter and prescriptions drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation benefit.
 (See page 36)